A Beginner's Guide to MySQL Management Studio

 - Click Test Connection to ensure the details are correct.

-- If the connection is successful, click OK to save it.
+- Once the connection is successful, click OK to save it.

 Step 3: Create a New Database

-- Click Apply, review the SQL script that will be executed, and click Apply again to confirm.
+- Review the SQL script that appears and click Apply again to execute it.

-- Your new database will now appear under the Schemas section.
+- Your new database will now appear under the Schemas tab.

-One of the most powerful features of MySQL Management Studio is the ability to write and execute SQL queries.
-To do this:
+One of the most powerful features of MySQL Management Studio is its query editor.
+Here's how to use it:

-- Write your SQL query in the editor window.
+- Write your SQL query in the editor.
 For example:

 SELECT * FROM employees;